Illustrator vs Photoshop: Which to Use for Web Design?

 Table of Contents

-They are very similar, so when to use Illustrator vs Photoshop?
+They are very similar, so when to use Illustrator vs Photoshop for web design?
 We’re here to tell you about the different functionalities of the software and solve the Illustrator vs Photoshop dilemma.

 Neither of them was primarily devised as web design software.
-So, the dilemma of Photoshop vs Illustrator can be even more difficult if this is the type of project you have on your hands.
+Still, both Photoshop and Illustrator can be used for web design.

-Let’s start by going deeper into both options and discussing their functionalities.
-After that, we’ll go on to define which is a more useful tool for web design: Illustrator vs Photoshop.
+Let’s start by looking at both options’ functionalities.
+After that, we’ll define which is a more useful tool for web design: Illustrator vs Photoshop.

 What is Illustrator?